23 July 2024

 Did you know that the number of people dying with dementia is expected to more than double by 2040?
 Despite this, the quality of end-of-life care for people with dementia is variable.
 As I explored in my PhD thesis, people affected by dementia often encounter barriers to accessing end-of-life care in the community, and instead, endure unplanned and unwanted trips to hospital.

 This inequity must change, but it’s a hard sell: dying with dementia is not a topic that people often discuss.
-Understandably, national priorities include finding a cure and improving diagnosis rates.
-Meanwhile, we are accruing strong evidence that many people with dementia do not die well.
+However, we are accruing strong evidence that many people with dementia do not die well.
 Up to 20% of their last six months of life is spent in a hospital bed, and for many, this is where they die.
-So, as we continue to search for a cure and increase diagnostic rates, the numbers of people dying with dementia continue to grow – as does the moral and economic imperative for change.

 I wanted to find a way to share the evidence with those who have the authority and power to influence the way public services are run.
-I was motivated to do this based on my experience on the King’s Parliamentary Research Internship (KPRI), which I did during my PhD (2021-22).
-During the internship, I attended several Parliamentary receptions organised by different charities, and was often given a policy brief.
-These policy briefs had been developed by the charities, which summarised their recent research in an accessible format for policymakers.
-It seemed like the perfect way for me to share the evidence on dementia end-of-life care.
+I was motivated to do this based on my experience of the King’s Parliamentary Research Internship (KPRI), which I completed in 2021-22 alongside my PhD.
+During the internship, I attended several Parliamentary receptions organised by different charities to promote the findings of their most recent projects.
+At these receptions, I was often given a policy brief that summarised the project findings in an accessible format, with specific policy recommendations.
+This seemed like the perfect way for me to share the evidence on dementia end-of-life care.

 Taking inspiration from the KPRI

 Inspired by this, I applied for and was awarded Faculty seedcorn funding to produce my own policy brief.
 Using NIHR guidance on how to write policy briefs, I led the development of, ‘A Right to be Heard’, a 28-page policy brief calling for better palliative and end-of-life care for people affected by dementia.
-With support and contributions of peers and senior clinical academics, I led the synthesis of up-to-date evidence into fours calls to action, each with two targeted recommendations (see below).
+With the support and contributions of peers and senior clinical academics, the evidence was synthesised into four calls to action, each with two targeted recommendations (see below).

 A Right to be Heard: Four calls to action with recommendations.